ProServe: Unified Multi-Priority Request Scheduling for LLM Serving: Evaluation

 \subsection{Large‑Scale Cluster Experiments}

 We conduct experiments using our proprietary industrial dataset (the distribution is shown in Figure~\ref{fig:multi_priority_load}).
 The priority weights for different priorities are assigned according to their actual business value in our production environment.
-The experiments run on a cluster of 8 servers, each equipped with 16 Ascend 910B NPUs.
-We deploy 32 instances of the Qwen3‑32B model~\cite{qwen3}.
+We deploy 32 instances of the Qwen3‑32B model~\cite{qwen3} on 8 servers.
+The other baselines adopt the round-robin policy.
 As shown in Figure~\ref{fig:large_cluster}, our method consistently outperforms all baseline methods even at this large scale and on the real‑world industrial workload.